amac714/CS362-004-S2018/projects/macabuha/README.md

+This is my assignment-1 submission!
 Alan Macabuhay - onid: macabuha